Introducing the Upper Peninsula Tree Farm!

 He has the machinery and knowledge to properly clear the area where we will eventually build, all while maintaining the integrity of the land and the soil.
 Plus he can grade and install a proper driveway for us!
 We were very pleased to know he will be able to help us when the time comes.

-We had a Forester come and assess the property for us prior to purchasing the land.
+We had a Forester come and assess the property for us to see if it could become a tree farm prior to purchasing the land.
 This was extremely helpful for us in making our decision to purchase the property.
 Just knowing that we can enlist the services of professionals like this made us realize we can do this!

 The Forester helped to develop a plan so we can become certified as tree farmers!
 He explained that sometime late this fall or early winter, we will need to have a controlled burn done.
 This will help clean out the underbrush allowing the larger trees to flourish and giving the land a more park-like appearance.
 Plus this is a huge benefit to the wildlife!